ESCF is now closed for submissions. The deadline was Wednesday, February 3, 2021, at 11:59 pm AST.

 If you’re a researcher engaged in information technology, life sciences, clean technology, ocean technology, or other technology development with market potential, this opportunity is for you.

-Up to $50,000 in funding is available per project.
+Up to $50,000 in funding was available per project.

-Funds can be used to assess market potential, develop go-to-market strategies, perform strategic planning, create/update business plans, assist with intellectual property protection strategies, finish proof-of-concept development, build prototypes and leverage of other funds.
+Funds can be used to assess market potential, develop go-to-market strategies, perform strategic planning, create/update business plans, assist with intellectual property protection strategies, finish proof-of-concept development, build prototypes and leverage other funds.

 The purpose of ESCF is to provide support for projects demonstrating readiness to advance a technology that has achieved, or is close to achieving, a prototype/proof-of-concept stage and is approaching market readiness with a possibility of attracting industry partners and/or investment.
 The prospect of generating a new revenue stream must also be apparent.

-• Promote and accelerate technology transfer activities in Nova Scotia post-secondary institutions
+- Promote and accelerate technology transfer activities in Nova Scotia post-secondary institutions

-• Provide the opportunity to assess the commercial potential of intellectual property
+- Provide the opportunity to assess the commercial potential of intellectual property

 - Narrow the gap that exists at the beginning of the commercialization process

 - Enable projects to move closer to industry collaboration or a spin-out opportunity

 Nova Scotia university and college faculty members, as well as staff and clinicians in university-affiliated hospitals, are eligible to apply.
 Applications from graduate students and post-docs will be considered, provided a faculty member is a co-applicant.